 - Define and identify the effects of ethnocentrism.

-- Understand the concept of common cultural characteristics.
+- Identify common cultural characteristics.

 - Compare divergent cultural characteristics.